MicrosoftDocs/winrt-api/windows.devices.lights.effects/lamparraycustomeffect_updateinterval.md

 Time span value of the update interval.
 Default value is 0.

 ## -remarks
-Once the effect has been [Appended](lamparrayeffectplaylist_append_292269384.md) to a [LampArrayEffectPlaylist](lamparrayeffectplaylist.md), the value is locked and is not possible to set the value.
+Once the effect has been [Appended](lamparrayeffectplaylist_append_292269384.md) to a [LampArrayEffectPlaylist](lamparrayeffectplaylist.md), the value is locked and is no longer possible to set the value.

 ## -see-also